rseldner/elasticsearch-empty-index-cleanup/README.md

 run the `es_index_empty_index_cleanup.sh` script in the main diagnostic folder (or same directory as `indices_stats.json` where `cat_aliases.txt` in a`cat` subdirectory and `data_stream.json` is in a `commercial` subdirectory)

 # Next steps:
-- [X] split into separate DELETEs every ~4000 characters (<4KB) - sometimes creates a DELETE with a single index.  not sure why, but not worth fixing since it still works (fixed)
+- [ ] split into separate <4KB DELETEs.
+Done but can be improved with some creative math.
   - Reasoning: `http.max_initial_line_length` - https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html
+  - [X] assuming index names < 100 chars for now
 - [X] identify and rule out current write index for data streams.
 Related https://github.com/elastic/elasticsearch/issues/86633
   - [ ] account for datastreams that only have one backing index.  update logic to exclude these.
 This might already be fine, but need to specifically verify.
 - [X] generate a list of ILM policies that may need to have `max_age` removed/adjusted and a DELETE phase added
 - [X] produce a shard count for each grouping
   - came up with 3 possible count methods.
-  - [ ] decide on a method.
+  - [X] decide on a method.  cat indices seems good enough.
 - [ ] validate ILM managed indices by checking actual ILM outputs rather than assuming based on an index name's numerical suffix.  though this might not be important.
 Does it matter if an *empty* index is misinterpreted as being ILM managed?
 - [ ] switch to checking alias.json for write indices instead of _cat/aliases as cat APIs are not recommended for programatic parsing.  risk of breaking in the future.
 This might be slower.
-- [ ] Mention new preventative settings
+- [X] Mention new preventative settings
   - `min_*` settings for 8.4+ https://www.elastic.co/guide/en/elasticsearch/reference/8.4/indices-rollover-index.html
   - `indices.lifecycle.rollover.only_if_has_documents` for 8.5+
+- [ ] simulated `_cat/allocation`.
+Not sure if worth the effort.
 - [ ] Clean it all up